-Best part-time jobs for students
+Best part-time jobs for students?

 Like going home with a belly full of food and a pocket full of cash tips?
 Then waiting tables is for you.
 Okay, the work can be tiring and requires a keen eye for detail and a winning smile, but the remunerations are many.
 Although every restaurant or cafe is different, most will distribute its tips among the staff.
 Some will even provide you with a free meal before or after your shift.

 University application mentor ??

+Sounds fancy, actually isn’t.
+A University application mentor is simply a student or graduate who helps prospects through the higher education application process.
 As you may remember, applying for university can be a headache.
 That’s where a mentor can help.
-Whether it’s help with crafting the perfect personal statement or entrance essay, or just getting your head around UCAS and the different steps involved with applying, a mentor works one-to-one with applicants, supporting them however they need during the entire process.
+Whether it helps with crafting the perfect personal statement or entrance essay, or just getting your head around UCAS and the different steps involved with applying, a mentor works one-to-one with applicants, supporting them however they need during the entire process.
 Hours are flexible and the work can be done at home, making this a great choice if you have to squeeze work around your other commitments.

 Teach English abroad ✈